afelsen/fantasy-football-nn/README.md

 | 71.
 Logan Paulsen: 5.59 |72.
 Johnny Mundt: 4.56 |73.
 Virgil Green: 3.69 |74.
 Matt Lengel: 1.6 |75.
 Clark Harris: 0.68 |
 | 76.
 Hakeem Valles: 0.41 |77.
 Clive Walford: -1.67 |78.
 Michael Roberts: -2.24 |79.
 Tyrone Swoopes: -14.31 | |

+## How to train a model:
+In main:
+* Change position variable to train for different positions

+In FantasyScoreNN:
+* Add an "and 0" to the line "if(os.path.isfile(self.cLOADBOTPATH))" to allow for retraining of a model
+* Alter the model structure or epochs to try to improve results

 ## Explanation of Visualizations
 The players are organized in order of their 2019 ranking.